Design and Technology

 There is an emphasis on collaboration and taking responsibility for accepting each other’s unique behaviour.
 We also encourage conversations about self and peer evaluation to improve students learning outcomes.

-D & T often originates from an idea or artefact and to develop a wider cultural awareness we explore our past heritage as well as investigate and use as our stimulus foods, textiles and pottery from different cultures and periods of time.
+D & T often originates from an idea or artefact and to develop a wider cultural awareness we explore our past heritage as well as investigate and use as our stimulus foods, textiles, pottery and sculptures from different cultures and periods of time.

 Sharing work